 Spider Vein Therapy Traverse City & Cadillac, MI

 Dr. Heeringa and his team at Northern Michigan Vein Specialist explain that spider veins are those small red, purple, and blue blood vessels that show themselves on the legs, chest, and face.
 They aren’t overly painful, but their unwelcome appearance, particularly on the face and legs, can make a person avoid wearing shorts or a swimsuit, and with all the water around us in Northern Michigan that’s almost a crime!
 Fortunately the team at Northern Michigan Vein Specialists in Traverse City and Cadillac, MI can make those unwanted, squiggly veins go away.

 What are spider veins?

 Spider veins are small clusters of tiny veins just below the surface of the skin, showing through on the surface as red, purple, or dark blue.
 They may look like fine lines, starburst clusters, or a web-like maze.
-They are more common in women, especially at childbearing age and older.
+They are more common in women, especially of childbearing age and older.
 You’ll usually find spider veins on the thighs, ankles, and calves, but they will also develop on the face.

 What causes spider veins?